-"We call upon responsible citizens and officers of government everywhere to promote those measures designed to maintain and strengthen the family as the fundamental unit of society" (The Family: A Proclamation to the World, ¶ 9)
+"We call upon responsible citizens and officers of government everywhere to promote those measures designed to maintain and strengthen the family as the fundamental unit of society"

 Many countries throughout history have been governed by elite men and women who make laws and legal judgments with little input from their citizens.
 The founders of democratic nations, however, believed in creating a government where the "common man" could have a voice in politics.
 For such an approach to work, citizens must become aware, knowledgeable, and active in their communities and nations.
 True democratic citizenship requires more than voting for representatives.
 It requires using one's own mind, voice, and actions.